gokalpi/serverless-todo-app/README.md

 It should return an empty body.

-* `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a TODO item.
+* `generateUrl` - returns a pre-signed URL that can be used to upload an attachment file for a TODO item.

 It should return a JSON object that looks like this: